• NO CCMS Colloquium this Friday!

 Davidson Lecture Hall, CMC 340 E 9th St, Claremont, CA, United States

-CCMS Colloquium invites you to a talk by Sinai Robins (University of São Paulo - Brazil) Title: An introduction to the geometry of numbers through the lens of analysis Abstract: We introduce the geometry of numbers, beginning from the first principles, and proceeding to modern research topics in the field.
-Our point of view includes […]
+CCMS Colloquium invites you to a talk by Sinai Robins (University of São Paulo - Brazil) Title: An introduction to the geometry of numbers through the lens of analysis Abstract: […]